-Count 2(k)
+Count 2 (k)

 - 51. Outdated and patient returned narcotic and controlled drugs awaiting destruction were kept in a small box in a dispensary cupboard.
-There were no associated inventory logs of these drugs, nor any listing of the quantity, name or date received. - The only documentation present was the destruction logs, which followed a College template.
+There were no associated inventory logs of these drugs, nor any listing of the quantity, name or date received. - 52.
+The only documentation present was the destruction logs, which followed a College template.
 The drug name, strength, quantity and whether the drug was expired or a patient return was filled out, but no date of destruction was provided.
 There was also no signature or any indication that a pharmacy manager was involved in the destruction.
-The only signature or initials belonged to \\\\\\, who is described as the manager at the \\\\\\\ has no formal health care training. - 53.
+The only signature or initials belonged to to the pharmacy.
+The manager at the manager at the manager at the manager at the manager was no formal health care training. - 53.
 There is no evidence that the destruction of these narcotic and controlled drugs was carried out by anyone other than who is an administrator and not a health care professional.

-Count 2(1)
+Count 2 (I)

-- 54. The Facilities PD requires: - (a) that the dispensary only be accessible to authorized personnel; - (b) that the dispensary have secure drug storage; and - (c) that patient information be kept securely, including during patient counselling, to protect the patient's right to privacy. - Adjacent to the dispensary at the Pharmacy is a room identified as the "Counselling Room".
+- 54. The Facilities PD requires: - a. that the dispensary only be accessible to authorized personnel; - b. that the dispensary have secure drug storage; and - c. that patient information be kept securely, including during patient counselling, to protect the patient's right to privacy. - 55.
+Adjacent to the dispensary at the Pharmacy is a room identified as the "Counselling Room".
 This room contains a large narcotic safe, prescription files stacked almost to the ceiling, pharmacy documentation such as narcotic invoices, completed bubble packs, completed prescriptions waiting to be picked up, and personal staff items.
 The room was utilized for patient consultations and the administration of vaccines and injections.
-Completed prescriptions were not appropriately stored. - During three unannounced site visits to the Pharmacy, the large narcotic safe located in the patient counselling room was left unlocked and with the door left open.
+Completed prescriptions were not appropriately stored. - 56.
+During three unannounced site visits to the Pharmacy, the large narcotic safe located in the patient counselling room was left unlocked and with the door left open.
 There was also a second entrance to the counselling room from the medical office hallway which led to the rear exit and which was left unlocked and open on all occasions.
 Anyone entering the back door from the parking lot of the building had a view of the interior of the narcotic safe with nothing to stop them from accessing narcotic storage.